ESL Questions About Leopards

 Leopards face several threats in their habitats due to human activities, such as deforestation and illegal hunting.
 Conservation efforts are crucial for the survival of these magnificent creatures.
 Various organizations work tirelessly to protect and preserve leopard populations and their habitats.

-See also ESL Questions About Foxes
+See also ESL Questions About Guinea Pigs

 Vocabulary Word